FAQ

 What are the main features of Symflower?

-Symflower extends your development environment with 3 new features:
+For software testing, Symflower extends your development environment with 3 new features:

-- Generate test template
+- Generate smart test template

-- Generate test suite (BETA)
+- Generate test suite via symbolic execution or LLMs

 - Test-backed diagnostics